chumaky/datero-docs/docs/administration/ipv6.md

     And if you need internet access, you should use NAT gateway or NAT instance.
     Or put your tasks behind an application load balancer with public IP address.

-    It might be completely unacceptable from security perspective to exposure any web application to the internet over IPv6.
-    While having it unavailable over IPv4.
+    It might be completely unacceptable from security perspective to exposure any web application to the internet over IPv6, while not having it available over IPv4.